-Rewards Consequences R1 1 House Point for Attitude to Learning/living our Lakelands values - safe, smart, responsible, kind (all of): Uniform Equipment Punctuality Engagement Positive participation Homework complete and on time Polite manners C1 A C1 is entered for: • Two clear verbal warnings for low level disruption linked to contravening 'safe, smart, responsible, kind.'
-No detention set for C1s (Can be issued by all staff) (Can be issued by all staff) R2 2 House Points for any of: Excellent effort Excellent progress Excellent participant Excellent homework Legend of the Lesson (House token given) Receipt of a 'Golden Ticket' Acts of selflessness/kindness Volunteering around school 100% Attendance for the Week Respect for School Premises Representing the school Attending extra-curricular/House activities.
+Rewards Consequences S I House Point for Attitude to Learning/living our Lakelands values - safe, smart, responsible, kind (all of): Uniform Equipment Punctuality Engagement Positive participation Homework complete and on time Polite manners C1 A C1 is entered for: Two clear verbal warnings for low level disruption linked to contravening 'safe, smart, responsible, kind.'
+No detention set for C1s (Can be issued by all staff) Can be issued by all staff) House Points for any of: Excellent effort Excellent progress Excellent participant Excellent homework Legend of the Lesson (House token given) Receipt of a 'Golden Ticket' Acts of selflessness/kindness Volunteering around school 100% Attendance for the Week Respect for School Premises Representing the school Attending extra-curricular/House activities.
 Mentoring/leadership/supporting Reading for pleasure (unprompted) Excellent attitude to reading within DEAR/library time C2 A C2 is entered for: A third disruption linked to 'safe, smart, responsible, kind.'
 A more serious one-off incident linked to 'contravening 'safe, smart, responsible, kind.'
 Late to school on two occasions in any half term.
-In-school department or tutor detention with issuing teacher holding reflective conversation.
+In-school subject teacher or tutor detention with issuing teacher holding reflective conversation.
 (Can be issued by all staff)

-X amount of progress on Accelerated Reader (Can be issued by all staff) R3 3 House Points for any of: Sustained effort Sustained progress Sustained contribution to extracurricular activities/clubs/events/Student Senate Subject Commendations (Can be issued by all staff) C3 A C3 is entered for: A more serious (than C2) one-off incident linked to 'contravening 'safe, smart, responsible, kind.'
+X amount of progress on Accelerated Reader (Can be issued by all staff) R3 3 House Points for any of: Sustained effort Sustained progress Sustained contribution to extra- curricular activities/clubs/events/Student Senate Subject Commendations (Can be issued by all staff) C3 A C3 is entered for: A more serious (than C2) one-off incident linked to 'contravening 'safe, smart, responsible, kind.'
 Non-attendance at C2 detention.
 Late to school on three occasions in any half term.
 In-school detention sat with Faculty Leader, Year Leader or Wellbeing Centre Staff to facilitate reflective work.
-R4 4 House Points for: • End of half term celebration awards • 100% attendance for a full half term • Outstanding contribution to Lakelands Academy/our community (Can be issued by Middle Leaders and SLT) C4 (Can be issued by Middle Leaders) A C4 is entered for: Non-attendance at C3 detention.
+R4 4 House Points for: End of half term celebration awards 100% attendance for a full half term Outstanding contribution to Lakelands Academy/our community (Can be issued by Middle Leaders and SLT) C4 (Can be issued by Middle Leaders) A C4 is entered for: Non-attendance at C3 detention.
 A more serious (than C3) one-off incident linked to contravening 'safe, smart, responsible, kind.'
 Late to school on four occasions in any half term.
-In-school isolation (social times) or after school detention (30 minutes) with Faculty Leader or Year Leader.
-(Can be issued by Middle Leaders and R5 5 House Points for: C5 SLT) A C5 is entered for: • A serious incident linked to 'Safe, smart, responsible, kind.' • Non-attendance at a C4 detention • Late to school on five or more occasions in any half term.
-In school isolation (social and academic) or after school detention (45 minutes) with SLT.
+In-school reflection (social times) or after school detention (30 minutes) with Faculty Leader or Year Leader.
+(Can be issued by Middle Leaders and SUT) R5 5 House Points for: Thank You Friday (school expectations) Senior Leadership Team Awards (Can be issued by Middle Leaders and SLT) C5 SLT) A C5 is entered for: A serious incident linked to 'Safe, smart, responsible, kind.'
+Non-attendance at a C4 detention Late to school on five or more occasions in any half term.
+In school reflection (social and academic) or after school detention (45 minutes) with SLT.
 (Can be issued by SLT)

-^{} A student, at any stage of the consequences system, may benefit from additional support from one of our dedicated staff or resources.
+A student, at any stage of the consequences system, may benefit from additional support from one of our dedicated staff or resources.